Frequently Asked Questions

 - Waste Disposal.

-- Street lights (Dower Park, Dower Chase, Woodlands, Carrs Meadow, Escrick Park Gardens).
+- Owns and maintains some street lights (Dower Park, Dower Chase, Woodlands, Carrs Meadow, Escrick Park Gardens).

 - Highways (including drainage, gritting and vegetation obstructing the roads, pavements, signs & lighting (and the grit bin at Main St/Escrick Park Gardens)).